tim-one/tim-one.github.io/psf/crimes.md

 You tell me.
 Does the CoC say anything about which good-faith topics can be discussed?
 About the extent to which they can be discussed?
 I make no apology for expressing what may be unpopular views, or for visibly opposing what I believe to be injustice, or attempts to evade accountability by those with corporate power.
 I'd say "so sue me", but "so ban me" may be more appropriate :wink:.

 It occurred to me later that "excessive discussion" may be a violation of the Discourse [Community Guidelines](https://discuss.python.org/rules) promulgated during the pre-ban brouhaha.
 But, if so, that's not the CoC, and these were unambiguously sold as _being_ CoC violations.
+Those guidelines were introduced after the bylaws topic concluded anyway.

 ---
 <a id="crimeSpec"></a>